-The Neuro-Oncology staff at UCSF routinely deals with serious illness and death.
-The Honor Project was designed as a meaning-centered team intervention to address the loss and grief we feel when our patients die.
-All staff are invited to participate in The Honor Project.
+The UCSF Neuro-Oncology staff routinely deals with serious illness and death.
+The Honor Project was designed by Rosemary Rossi, MSW as a meaning-centered team intervention to address the loss and grief we feel when our patients die.

 When notified of a death, the team member pauses and mindfully writes the name of the person on a card and places it on the “altar,” a decorative shelf mounted in a staff-only area of the clinic.
 Team members often personalize the cards.